 Imagine putting in the time and effort to convert a site visitor to a subscribed member on your website only to find out they cancel their subscription the next month.
-This not only wastes precious time and resources but also negatively impacts the revenue generated.
+This wastes precious time and resources and negatively impacts the revenue generated.

-Ideally, you want to make sure new members that join your program and existing members stay tied to your brand and don’t end up leaving soon after joining.
+Ideally, you want to ensure new members that join your program and existing members stay tied to your brand and don’t leave soon after joining.

 In this article, we’ll walk you through 21 quick tips that can help improve member retention on your site and generate more revenue for your business.